Approximating Feynman Integrals Using Complete Monotonicity and Stieltjes Properties: Stieltjes functions and Feynman integrals

-where $U$,$A$ and $B$ are (non-negative) polynomials in the integration variables $\alpha_i$.
+and with $U$ and $A_i$ being non-negative homogeneous polynomials in the integration variables $\alpha_i$.
 The exponents $\nu, q, e$ are subject to convergence conditions.
-For the present discussion, only the possible values of $e$ are relevant.
-We establish the Stieltjes property of $I(x)$ in the following two cases:

-\begin{itemize} \item \textit{Case (1): $e = 1$.} In this case, the theorem characterizing Stieltjes functions, reviewed in section \ref{sec:stieltjes}, applies directly.
-Among the four defining properties listed there, the only nontrivial one is the Herglotz property.
-It follows immediately from eq. (\ref{eq:Feynmanschematic}).
-Using
+The variables $x_i$ are given by the set of (negative) Mandelstam invariants and squared masses, see Appendix~\ref{sec:Feynman}.